aclyung/ggc/README.md

 # gpp
-gpp is a programming language influenced by Golang
+gpp is a programming language influenced by Golang.